![]() |

 This self-employed designer wanted to remodel his San Francisco flat to include a home office.
-To find room, we needed to be clever about conserving space.
+To find room, we needed to conserve space.
 We built an office behind sliding panels, leaving him with a simple and uncluttered home at the end of the work day.

 At the back of the flat, the kitchen was blocked from the deck by a rarely-used porch.
 We expanded the kitchen into that porch space to create a dining area with natural light and a garden view.